 Many very intelligent young people are starting to perceive going into the medical-dental/field as NOT their best option for their time or their finances.
 In fact, I recently read that half of doctors surveyed across the country said if they could do school again they would not become doctors.
 I know at least two personally that have strongly advised their kids (who were interested in being doctors) to skip it.

 The natural fall-out of this is that the best and the brightest of future classes will choose careers other than healthcare.
 In my opinion, our generation shouldn’t be hoping that our most mediocre students today become our surgeons in 10 years.
 I think there’s a real chance of that happening if the student debt/time in school/actual income tradeoffs keep going the way they are.

-For me, it was (but bear in mind that mine was half the current average of doctors in my field – maybe I’d feel differently if it had been higher).
+For me, it was despite medical school tuition (but bear in mind that mine was half the current average of doctors in my field – maybe I’d feel differently if it had been higher).